rustamgasanov/blog/source/_posts/2015-10-19-parse-xml-with-elixir-and-xmerl-example.markdown

   - example
 ---

-Here I want to share a little snippet which explains how to use [Xmerl](http://www.erlang.org/doc/man/xmerl.html) library to parse XML in Elixir project with explanation.
+Here I want to share a little snippet which explains how to use [Xmerl](http://www.erlang.org/doc/man/xmerl.html) library to parse XML in Elixir project.
 <!-- more -->

 ``` xml simple.xml